Public Register of Travel and Identity Documents Online: Content

 PRADO contains basic technical descriptions, including information on security features, of authentic identity and travel documents.
-The information is selected and provided by document experts in the member states of the European Union (EU), Iceland, Norway and Switzerland; part of the information contained in the classified, restricted "Expert FADO" system is made publicly available via the PRADO pages.
+The information is selected and provided by document experts in the member states of the European Union (EU), Iceland, Norway, Switzerland and the United Kingdom; part of the information contained in the classified, restricted "Expert FADO" system is made publicly available via the PRADO pages.
 The steering committee in the Council of the European Union is currently the Working Party on Frontiers in the formation of False Documents Experts.

 Information on practically all important documents of all EU and Schengen countries is present.
 The overall number of described documents of third countries however differs widely from country to country as information is added every week.

 On PRADO, users can find links to websites with lists of travel documents which are officially recognised by EU member states and Schengen states and information on invalid document numbers provided by some EU Member States as well as by third countries.
 Users can also access information related to identity checking, document checking, and document fraud.